2bxtech/taskforge/internal/worker/README.md

 ---

-This worker engine provides a production-ready, enterprise-grade foundation for distributed task processing with comprehensive fault tolerance, resource management, and observability features.
+This worker engine provides a foundation for distributed task processing with fault tolerance, resource management, and observability features.